He Said, She Said (Brooklyn Nine-Nine): Plot

 Holt (Andre Braugher) assigns Jake (Andy Samberg) to investigate the case of a businessman, Seth Haggerty (Jonathan Chase), who suffered a broken penis.
-Jake finds this hilarious but his smile vanishes when Holt finishes the story: Haggerty suffered his weiner-snap injury during an alleged sexual assault attempt.
-Amy (Melissa Fumero) volunteers to work with Jake on the case as she's weeks ahead on her paperwork and is granted a temporary assignment to the Detective Squad.
+Jake finds this hilarious but his smile vanishes when Holt finishes the story: Haggerty suffered his injury during an alleged sexual assault attempt.
+Amy (Melissa Fumero) volunteers to work with Jake on the case and is granted a temporary assignment to the Detective Squad.

-Jake and Amy interrogate Haggerty, who lamely presents himself as pro-woman and says his accuser is fabricating her story because he wasn't interested in her advances.
+Jake and Amy interrogate Haggerty, who presents himself as pro-woman and says his accuser is fabricating her story because he was not interested in her advances.
 They talk to Keri Brennan (Briga Heelan), the financial analyst who reported the sexual assault and broke his penis.
 Amy tells her to file charges but Keri changes her mind as the company offered a $2.5 million settlement if she signs a non-disclosure agreement against him; she also thinks her word would not be enough to change the system.
 Amy convinces her to let them investigate.

 Rosa (Stephanie Beatriz) overhears their conversation in the break room.
 To Amy's surprise, Rosa says Keri should take the deal, because she feels her life will be negatively affected by pressing charges, even if she wins the case.
-They interview her co-workers, and notice that all of them state bland mirroring platitudes that everything at the company is "professional".
+They interview her co-workers, and notice that all of them state mirroring platitudes that everything at the company is "professional".
 Haggerty's lawyer says that Keri will be terminated for injuring Haggerty.